During the lease term in Manassas Park

 - Show the rental home to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent before entering the rental.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental property.
 However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Manassas Park.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+We will never abuse the right of entrance or use it to harass renters in Manassas Park.
+Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a handy reference for landlords in Manassas Park
+a useful reference for rental investors in Manassas Park

-- Before you move a tenant into your rental property in Manassas Park
+- Before you lease out your rental property in Manassas Park

 - Collections and evictions